Propositions are anything that can be true or false. This could include:

 - Statements like "Birds can fly".

 - Well defined equations with no free variables like.

 - Statements that aren't clearly true or false, like "I like trains."

 Simple propositions can be joined together to make complex statements.
 There are three basic ways to connect propositions together:

-The law of the excluded middle states that
+- The law of the excluded middle states thatandcannot both be true.

 One example where we can see these components in action is in De Morgan's Laws, which state how negation can be distributed across conjunction or disjunction:

 "If neither P nor Q are true, then P and Q must both be false."

 "If P(x) isn't true for every x, then there exists an x where P(x) is false."